Skip to main content

 • Keep functions focused — One function, one responsibility

-• Use Halt on Error carefully — Only when the operation should fail if the function fails
+• Use Halt on Error carefully — Enable when external failures should block the operation

 • Test thoroughly — Use the built-in test runner before enabling

-• Log important events — Use console.log for debugging and auditing
+• Log important events — Use log() for debugging and auditing